Our tips for building a results driven website

 This makes it extremely important that your website qualifies those people are in exactly the right place fast, instantly in fact!
 The typical amount of time a user spends on a web page is 15 seconds, and the moment they land, they are trying to decide if they are in the right place, and if you have a solution for them.

-Take our website for example.
-The first thing we tell people is “We’re your local website experts” Our goal is to capture the attention of people looking for help with their websites.
+Take our website home page for example.
+The first thing we tell people is “we design and build websites that deliver real results” Our goal is to capture the attention of people looking for help with their websites.
 This is a simple yet effective tagline that automatically lets people looking for a website know they are in exactly the right place.

 The benefits of helping users know they are in exactly the right place, straight away is a how you entice users to take the next step in their journey.
 Now they know they are in the right place on your website, the next question is likely - And can you solve my specific problem?